How should we score athletes and candidates: geometric scoring rules: New characterisations

 \subsection{$p>1$: Convex rules and winning in every race}

-The FIM motorcycle Grand Prix is another event that uses a scoring system to select a winner.
+The FIM motorcycle Grand Prix is another championship that uses a scoring system to select a winner.
 The 125cc category of the 1999 season had a curious outcome: the winner was Emilio Alzamora, who accumulated the largest amount of points, yet did not win a single race (\Cref{table:Alzamora}).
 This does not detract in any way from Alzamora's achievement -- he outperformed his competitors by virtue of his consistently high performance (compare with Melandri who performed well in the second half, and Azuma in the first), and if he did not take any unnecessary risks to clinch the first spot then he was justified in not doing so.
 However, racing is a spectator sport.
 If a fan attends a particular event then they want to see the athletes give their best performance on the day, rather than play it safe for the championship.
-Slow and steady may win the race, but blood and explosions wins viewer ratings.

-Bernie Ecclestone, the former chief executive of the Formula One Group, was outspoken about similar issues in Formula One -- ``It's just not on that someone can win the world championship without winning a race.''\footnote{ Bernie Ecclestone justified the medal system as follows: \begin{quote} The whole reason for this was that I was fed up with people talking about no overtaking.
+Bernie Ecclestone, the former chief executive of the Formula One Group, was outspoken about similar issues in Formula One racing -- ``It's just not on that someone can win the world championship without winning a race.''
+Instead of the scores then used, Ecclestone proposed a medal system.
+The driver who finished first in a race would be given a gold medal, the runner-up the silver, the third the bronze.
+The winner of the championship would be the driver with the most gold medals; in case of a tie, silver medals would be added, then the bronze, then fourth-place finishes, and so on.\footnote{ Bernie Ecclestone justified the medal system as follows: \begin{quote} The whole reason for this was that I was fed up with people talking about no overtaking.
 The reason there's no overtaking is nothing to do with the circuit or the people involved, it's to do with the drivers not needing to overtake.

 If you are in the lead and I'm second, I'm not going to take a chance and risk falling off the road or doing something silly to get two more points.